Lead Opinion

 GRANTED AND REMANDED.

 This case is far closer to Sharma, where the aliens arrived at the hearing between 45 minutes and 1 hour late due to traffic congestion and trouble finding a place to park.
-We concluded that these were not “exceptional circumstances” under
+We concluded that these were not “exceptional circumstances” under 8 U.S.C. § 1252b(c)(3).
+Although we did not explicitly consider whether delay of this order of magnitude was a “failure to appear,” implicitly it was, for otherwise we would not have reached the issue of exceptional circumstances.
+See also Valencia-Fragoso v.
+INS,

 In sum, the majority opinion overrides Sharma and effectively overrides Jerezano and Romani as well.
-It ignores the ingredient found critical in Singh—that the petitioner was eligible for relief—in favor of an approach that allows the system to be gamed.
+It ignores the ingredient found critical in Singh — that the petitioner was eligible for relief — in favor of an approach that allows the system to be gamed.
 Finally, it burdens the immigration courts with an uncertain obligation to hear “late” arrivals so long as the judge is in the courtroom.

-I wouldn‘t go down any of these paths.
+I wouldn’t go down any of these paths.
 Those facing removal should show up on time and be ready to go forward when their case is called.
-At the very least, they should be in court within a few minutes of the scheduled time, or call in to explain that they will be late.3
+At the very least, they should be in court within a few minutes of the scheduled time, or call in to explain that they will be late.

 In any event, I do not believe the IJ abused his discretion in declining to reopen Perez’s in absentia order.
 Without exceptional circumstances to explain it, Perez arrived two hours, not just a few minutes, beyond the scheduled time for his appearance, and there is no evidence that Perez was in court, ready to go, while the judge was on the bench.
 Consequently, I would deny the petition.